Homestar Runner: Strong Bad's Cool Game for Attractive People

 On April 10, 2008, an episodic licensed game based on the series centering around Strong Bad titled Strong Bad's Cool Game for Attractive People (abbreviated as SBCG4AP) was announced for the Wii's WiiWare service and Microsoft Windows, developed by Telltale Games in partnership with Videlectrix.
-The first episode, Homestar Ruiner, premiered on August 11, 2008, worldwide for Windows on Telltale Games' website and in North America on Nintendo's WiiWare service on August 11, 2008.
+The first episode, Homestar Ruiner, premiered on August 11, 2008, on Telltale Games' website and in North America on Nintendo's WiiWare service on August 11, 2008.
 It was also released in Europe and Australia the following Friday (August 15, 2008).
 The second episode, Strong Badia the Free, was released on September 15 on the WiiWare service in North America and on the Telltale Games' website, and in the PAL region on October 3.
 The third episode, Baddest of the Bands, was released on Telltale Games' website and the WiiWare service in North America on October 27, and to the PAL region on November 21.
 The fourth episode, Dangeresque 3: The Criminal Projective, was released on Telltale Games' website and WiiWare in North America on November 17, and in the PAL region on December 5.
 The fifth and final episode, 8-Bit is Enough, was released to North America on December 15 and in the PAL region on January 2, 2009.
 In 2010, it was decided that Telltale games would release SBCG4AP for the Mac operating system after a vote on the Telltale Games website.